 Interested Offerors must respond to each of the mandatory requirements outlined in the official posting by stating either “yes, the Offeror meets this requirement” or “no, the Offeror does not meet this requirement” and provide verification documentation as requested.

-A formal RFQ Package will be emailed to Offerors who responded to the BOW Posting and met the Mandatory Criteria.
+A formal RFQ Package was released and emailed to Offerors who responded to the BOW Posting and met the Mandatory Criteria on January 14, 2020.

 The following table is an estimated timeline of key procurement activities.
 All dates are subject to change and will be updated as needed.
 Offerors are encouraged to regularly check this website for updates: